lee-lindley/app_csv/README.md

 ## get_clob

-Returns a CLOB containing all of the rows separated by CR/LF.
+Returns a CLOB containing all of the rows delimited by CR/LF.
 If the cursor returns no rows, the returning CLOB is NULL, even if a header row is called for.

 ```sql